Information architecture, or IA, is used to create the structure of a website or mobile application.

-- Detailed: Labels should include an accurate description of what the item leads to.
+- Detailed: Labels should represent an accurate description of what the item leads to

-- Comprehensive: Make sure the label encompassed all (or the majority of) the content within the corresponding section.
+- Comprehensive: Make sure the label encompasses all (or the majority of) the content within the corresponding section

 Applying the rules of labels: Get in the mindset of your user.
 If your labels aren’t detailed, brief, comprehensive, recognizable, or front-loaded, consider selecting new terminology until your labels are easy for your users to understand and interact with.

 Structure, our last information architecture element to cover, is how categories relate to one another.
-This is an important element to define up-front because it has implications on the rest of your IA.
+While there are many ways to structure your IA, we’ll review the two most common: hierarchy and sequential.

 A hierarchy structure is useful because many users are familiar with it.
 It involves categories and subcategories that reveal a high-level view of how certain navigational items relate to one another.

-Below, Primp and Blow, a website launched in early 2016 by Zion & Zion, includes a hierarchy structure.
-Underneath the category labeled “Services” are sub-categories “Primp,” “Blow,” and “Special Occasions.”
-Additionally, under each sub-category, is a sub-sub-category that reveals what is included within “Primp,” “Blow,” and “Special Occasions.”
+Below, Sun Health, a website launched in early 2019 by Zion & Zion, includes a hierarchy structure.
+Underneath the main navigation label “Sun Health Foundation” we categorized the information into three sub-categories “Your Impact,” “Donate,” and “Get Involved.”
+Additionally, under each sub-category is a sub-sub-category that reveals what’s included within each.